-With many years of developing commercial websites, Mark has a number of partnerships with small and emerging businesses across Cambridgeshire to improve their online presence to allow them to compete with larger (sometimes global) competitors.
+With many years of developing commercial websites, Mark has partnerships with small and emerging businesses across Cambridgeshire on a revenue-sharing basis, providing their websites and online presence.
 Areas of particular expertise are:

 - development of ultrafast WordPress websites, using the very latest web technologies

 - development and ongoing management of Google Ads campaigns